-The Company's financing receivables include customer margin loans, reverse repurchase agreements, and securities borrowed transactions.
+The Company's financing receivables include customer margin loans, securities purchased under agreements to resell ("reverse repurchase agreements"), and securities borrowed transactions.
 The Company uses financing receivables to extend margin loans to customers, meet trade settlement requirements, and facilitate its matched-book arrangements and inventory requirements.

 The Company's financing receivables are secured by collateral received from clients and counterparties.
 In many cases, the Company is permitted to sell or re-pledge securities held as collateral.
-These securities may be used to collateralize repurchase agreements, to enter into securities lending agreements, to cover short positions or fulfill the obligation of fails to deliver.
+These securities may be used to collateralize securities sold under agreements to repurchase ("repurchase agreements"), to enter into securities lending agreements, to cover short positions or fulfill the obligation of securities fails to deliver.
 The Company monitors the market value of the collateral received on a daily basis and may require clients and counterparties to deposit additional collateral or return collateral pledged, when appropriate.